nitram2342/Webfiler/README.md

 Web server integration
 ======================

 Webfiler generates htpasswd files to protect your spaces.
 Webfiler has a [sample nginx config](nginx.conf.sample) you can use.
 Porting it to Apache will not work without changing the code.
+A [sample uwsgi configuration file](webfiler.ini.sample) is also in the repository.

 Using Google Authenticator